CURLINFO_REFERER(3) Introduction to Library Functions CURLINFO_REFERER(3)

 NAME

-CURLINFO_REFERER - get the used referrer request header
+CURLINFO_REFERER - used HTTP referrer request header

 SYNOPSIS